Going Above & Beyond on Accessibility

 Test Your Content

 Finally, review your content as if you were using a screen reader.
-Does it make sense when read aloud?
+Does the content present logically and smoothly when read aloud?
 Are all important elements described textually?
 Consider using a browser extension like WAVE to score what you built and see where you (or Ovrture) can improve.

-Remember, accessibility isn’t just about compliance—it’s about creating an inclusive experience for all your donors and stakeholders.
-By following these guidelines, you’re ensuring that everyone can engage with your impactful stories and data, regardless of their abilities.
+Remember, no fundraising technology can fully meet all accessibility standards.
+As a user, you must create an inclusive experience for all your donors and stakeholders.
+By following these guidelines, you help everyone connect with your important stories and data, no matter their abilities.

-By making your Ovrture content accessible, you’re not just widening your reach—you’re demonstrating your organization’s commitment to inclusivity and equal access to information.
+Making your Ovrture content accessible does more than widen your reach.
+It shows your organization cares about inclusivity and equal access to information.
 And that’s a powerful message to send to your donors and community.

 For more information about Accessibility in digital communications: